Teaching support from the UK’s largest provider of in-school maths tuition

 Use the long-term memory to store facts

-Long term memory therefore enables us to bypass the problems presented by our small working memories.
-By stocking our long-term memories with knowledge in a well organised, easily retrievable way and making recall of key aspects automatic, we drastically cut down on the processing our poor, beleaguered working memories have to do.
+Using processing such as interleaving, the long term memory enables us to bypass the problems presented by our small working memories.
+By stocking our long-term memories with knowledge in a well-organised, easily retrievable way and making recall of key aspects automatic, we improve retention and drastically cut down on the processing our poor, beleaguered working memories have to do.

-This is especially important when teaching pupils topics like the long multiplication method, which is made much simpler if one has the relevant multiplication facts stored in their long-term memory.
+This is especially important when teaching pupils topics such as the long multiplication method, which is made much simpler if one has the relevant multiplication facts stored in their long-term memory.

-When we teach maths (and anything else for that matter), we need to think about how we can ensure that what we teach makes the precarious journey from short term memory to long-term memory successfully.
+When we teach maths (or English, or Science, or anything else for that matter), we need to think about how we can ensure that what we teach makes the precarious journey from short term memory to long-term memory successfully.
 To do this we have to be mindful of cognitive load.

 What is cognitive load?

-Cognitive load theory was developed in the 1980s based on a problem-solving study conducted by educational psychologist John Sweller.
-The theory suggests that any topic can apply three types of cognitive load onto our working memory – intrinsic cognitive load, extraneous cognitive load and germane cognitive load.
+Sweller’s Cognitive Load Theory (CLT) was developed in the late 1980s and has since become a key idea in educational psychology.
+The theory suggests that tasks apply three types of cognitive load onto our working memory:

 The theory has been further developed by researchers such as Paul Ayres, who developed the ‘split-attention effect’: the idea that when learners are required to process information from two different instructional materials at once (e.g. text and diagram), working memory load is increased considerably.